prakash-shahi/emailjs-setup-temp/README.md

 4. Follow the connection steps
 5. After setup, copy your **Service ID** (it looks like: `service_468aggq`)

+Note: You can use any email address to receive messages.
+Just enter your desired address in the “To Email” field at the top right of the template form.
+To send to multiple emails, separate each address with a comma.

 ### 1.4 Create an Email Template

 1. Go to **Email Templates** in the dashboard